jboss-developer/jboss-picketlink-quickstarts/picketlink-angularjs-rest/README.md

 If you have not yet done so, you must [Configure Maven](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/#configure_maven) before testing the quickstarts.

-Create the Client Certicates
+Create the Server Certicate
 ------------------------

 1. Open a command line and navigate to the JBoss server `configuration` directory:

         For Linux:   JBOSS_HOME/standalone/configuration
         For Windows: JBOSS_HOME\standalone\configuration